What to see and do in Bangkok

-Sipping a cocktail in one of the many rooftop bars in Bangkok and enjoy the stunning cityscape is something not to be missed.
+Sipping a cocktail in one of Bangkok’s many rooftop bars and enjoying the stunning cityscape is something not to be missed.
 Our favourite rooftop bars are Vertigo – Banyan Tree Bangkok, Sky Bar – Lebua at State Tower, Octave Rooftop Bar – Marriott Hotel Sukhumvit, Cielo Rooftop Skybar, Zoom Skybar – Anantara Sathorn, The Rooftop Bar – Baiyoke Sky Hotel (one of the highest).
 The Skybars are usually inside fancy hotels; therefore, check the access rules because there is a dress code.

 16. Try the street food